jbdanquah2/jbdanquah2/README.md

 - 👋 Hi, I’m John!
-- 👀 I’m interested in Full stack develpment and Data Analytics roles
+- 👀 I am Software Engineer with skills in Angular, Node.js,
-- 🌱 I’m currently in the ALX Software Engieerning program
+- 🌱 I’m currently working for OnlineCourseHost.com as Fullstack Developer
-- 💞️ I’m looking to collaborate on JS/Python related projects
 - 📫 How to reach me?
 Email: yjbdanquah[at]gmail.com